-Thank You For Your Service The Editorial Ensemble Barb's dad wrote love letters from North Africa then China/Burma/India theater. letters from Sam to Mrs. Sam censored by Sam.
+Thank You For Your Service The Editorial Ensemble

+Barb's dad wrote love letters from North Africa then China/Burmah/India theater, letters from Sam to Mrs. Sam censored by Sam.
 Her uncle Joe memorized the eye chart to get to Korea, was shipped home on a hospital ship, discharged when glasses broke.
 Sending a Texas flag to a nephew at Diego Garcia, books to Iraq, two of each, ready for sharing, a murmured "Thanks for your service" even in the courtroom, judge to defendant.
-Ginny says both her dads, Navy men, shared a birthday and fondness for tattoos Becky, daughter of a Marine, Air Force wife, saw Spain, Japan, Germany from base pivots.
-Patriots, sure - the easy way, loving liberty, accepting its gifts, grateful. men stand ready to do violence on their behalf.
-(George Or-
+Ginny says both her dads, Navy men, shared a birthday and fondness for tattoos.
+Becky, daughter of a Marine, Air Force wife, saw Spain, France, Germany from base pivots.

+Patriots, sure - the easy way, loving liberty, accepting its gifts, grateful.
 Then sniping escalated, exploding to unthinkable as terrorists made weapons of Americans, as horror came home.
 Ten years have passed, thousands have sacrificed lives, limbs, sons, daughters, their hearts.
 Thanks for your service?
 Oh, yes.
 Simple words, heartfelt words.
 Not enough.
 But it's what we can do.
-Other books from Silver Books: